nikn822/Adafruit_TSL2591_t3/README.md

 <img src="https://cdn-shop.adafruit.com/970x728/1980-07.jpg" height="300"/>

-This is an Arduino library for the TSL2591 digital luminosity (light) sensors.
+This is an Teensy library for the TSL2591 digital luminosity (light) sensors.
+Note: the example code hasn't been tested yet.

 Pick one up at http://www.adafruit.com/products/1980